ramkashyap-s/barebones-nodejs-app/README.md

 Due to ajax there is an error that is written to console, however this doesn't effect the accuracy as it is used for showing the percentage of the upload.

-This app needs further development and is not checked for edge cases.
+This app needs further development and is not tested.